Shri Ganganagar–Sadulpur line: Electrification

-Currently the electrification is going on dividing the three sections of this route, the first section is Sadulpur Junction–Nohar, the second section is Nohar–Hanumangarh Junction and the third section is Hanumangarh Junction–Shri Ganganagar Junction.
-The first section is electrified on 31 March 2021. and the second and third section is currently going under progress.
+Currently this route is fully electrified and functional.
+Electrification was divided into three sections, the first section was Sadulpur Junction–Nohar, the second section was Nohar–Hanumangarh Junction and the third section was Hanumangarh Junction–Shri Ganganagar Junction.
+The first section got electrified on 31 March 2021 and the second section also did get electrified soon after and so did the latter remaining third section.